emadRad/Knapsack_Pareto_Enum/README.md

 # Pareto set enumerator

-The multidimensional knapsack problem can be solved using the Nemhauser-Ullmann[^1] algorithm.
+The multidimensional knapsack problem can be solved using the Nemhauser-Ullmann<sup>1</sup> algorithm.
 This algorithm generate a sequence of Pareto sets( set of Pareto optimal solutions)  and the running time depends on the size of Pareto sets.
-The smoothed analysis[^2] of this algorithm is based on the size of Pareto sets.
+The smoothed analysis<sup>2</sup> of this algorithm is based on the size of Pareto sets.
 The main part of this algorithm is to compute the Pareto set.
-For this task we have implemented the multidimensional divide and conquer[^3] and Fast linear expected-time[^4] (FLET) algorithms.
+For this task we have implemented the multidimensional divide and conquer<sup>3</sup> and Fast linear expected-time <sup>4</sup> (FLET) algorithms.
 Finally we use this implementation to enumerate the Pareto sets and store some statistics.

 #### Requirement